Discover our latest report Investment Banking Software 2024: Challenges, Trends and Strategies

 We spoke with 600+ IT and innovation leaders across the globe to understand software spending habits this year, and found that nearly 60% of them are procuring half or more of their tech stack externally.

-However, the challenges and demands of the industry have evolved; increased regulatory requirements and new technological innovations makes in-house software development challenging.
-Developing and maintaining internal tools requires substantial time and financial investment to ensure they remain industry-standard and compatible with third-party providers, such as Microsoft 365 or Bloomberg.
-As noted by Forbes, “Even if a bank is equipped with the right technological expertise to innovate and implement new customer solutions, it can still struggle to get to market quickly — or at least in time to compete before the next trend hits.”
+The challenges and demands of the industry have evolved; increased regulatory requirements and new technological innovations makes in-house software development challenging.
+Building and maintaining internal tools requires substantial time and financial investment to ensure they remain industry-standard and compatible with third-party providers, such as Microsoft 365 or Bloomberg.

 UpSlide is lightyears ahead of our previous add-in, with features to increase uniformity and productivity across teams.